Today we have with us Ann Moir Bussy, she is a successful coach from Australia and a Best Selling Author.

 About Ann Moir Bussy

-As I approached mid-life over 20 years ago, I struggled to find my way.
-It was akin to being lost as what had guided me in the first half of life did not seem so relevant and yet I could not see what would lead me through the afternoon of life.
-I had to leave behind what was no longer useful and take a courageous step into the unknown.
+As she approached mid-life over 20 years ago, she struggled to find her way.
+It was akin to being lost as what had guided her in the first half of life did not seem so relevant and yet she could not see what would lead her through the afternoon of life.
+She had to leave behind what was no longer useful and take a courageous step into the unknown.
 And then what wondrous horizons awaited.

-I now work with women approaching and taking this journey.
-Many women have told me they fear loss of control, uncertainty, blocked by beliefs that no longer serve them and unsure of who they really are.
+She now works with women approaching and taking this journey.
+Many women have told her that they fear loss of control, uncertainty, blocked by beliefs that no longer serve them and unsure of who they really are.

-Entering the alchemical mid-life kitchen and putting all these fears into the blender is the beginning of transformation.
-It is the way to discovering one’s own voice, the unsung song within, and the beauty in all aspects of one’s life and becoming a conscious, empowered woman, and I invite you take this journey too.
+Entering the alchemical mid-life kitchen and putting all these fears into the blender is the beginning of a transformation.
+It is the way to discovering one’s own voice, the unsung song within, and the beauty in all aspects of one’s life and becoming a conscious, empowered woman, and she invites you to take this journey too.
 The world needs this feminine wisdom and power.
 As Carl Jung said, “The privilege of a lifetime is to become who you really are”.

 Below are the excerpts from the interview

 1) Why did you become a coach?
 Was it something you have aspired for?